LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 # 2. Project plan
 ## 2.1 Roles and responsibilities
-Backend developer:
+### Backend developer:
 Backend developers are responsible for developing the server-side code, they create the website's functions, and the data structures.
 They mainly use PHP codes through a framework named as Laravel.

-Frontend developer:
+### Frontend developer:
 Frontend developers implement the visual elements that users see and interact with in the website.
 They make sure that users have no trouble navigating the website.
 They use HTML, CSS, JavaScript codes.

-Database developer:
+### Database developer:
 Database developers are responsible for the storage and management of the data we use in this website.
 Because of the newly used Laravel, it is much more comfortable and faster.

   ## 2.2 Team members

--Nyeste Réka - Frontend developer
+- Nyeste Réka - Frontend developer

--Nagy Zoltán - Backend developer
+- Nagy Zoltán - Backend developer

--Fügedi Csaba - Database developer
+- Fügedi Csaba - Database developer

--Csanádi Balázs Tóbiás - Backend developer, team leader
+- Csanádi Balázs Tóbiás - Backend developer, team leader

--Dombi Tibor Dávid - Senior developer, supervisor
+- Dombi Tibor Dávid - Senior developer, supervisor

--Nagy Martin - Supervisor
+- Nagy Martin - Supervisor

--Balog Balázs - Supervisor
+- Balog Balázs - Supervisor

-## 2.2 Project schedule
+## 2.3 Project schedule

--2020/10/20 Requirement and Functional specification documents -2020/10/27 System Plan
+- 2020/10/20 Requirement and Functional specification documents
+- 2020/10/27 System Plan
--2020/11/03 Development start (Sprint 1)
+- 2020/11/03 Development start (Sprint 1)
--2020/11/10 Development (Sprint 2)
+- 2020/11/10 Development (Sprint 2)
--2020/11/17 Introduce our project with a demo (+ Development Sprint 3) -2020/11/24 Development (Sprint 4), testing
+- 2020/11/17 Introduce our project with a demo (+ Development Sprint 3)
+- 2020/11/24 Development (Sprint 4), testing
--2020/12/01 Development finish(Sprint 5), testing
+- 2020/12/01 Development finish(Sprint 5), testing
--2020/12/08 Review, project finish
+- 2020/12/08 Review, project finish

 ## 2.3 Milestones